 Historical Thinking Skills: Sourcing and Evidence, Continuity and Change

 Review the Declaration of Independence.
 Ask students to think about what it means to be equal.
 Use the Value Tensions handout to guide discussion.

 Analyzing Primary Sources

 Provide students with this annotated copy of the Pennsylvania Gazette (or the original front page) and the worksheet.

 Students do a close-read and analysis of the newspaper, summarizing the two highlighted sections and discussing the value tensions of freedom and equality.
-Spend some time with the runaway advertisement and Harry’s story, humanizing him and connecting him to this political world.
+Spend some time with the runaway advertisement and Harry’s, (the runaway’s) story, humanizing him and connecting him to this political world.
 His act of running away was a political act.
 If the advertisement is challenging, read through it together as a class.
 Ask students to look independently at the original front page and choose another advertisement to read and summarize.

 Students could go further and research what the words “all men are created equal” meant to the framers.